Fifth Third Field (Toledo, Ohio): Location

 It is located in downtown Toledo, two blocks from the Maumee River.
 The new stadium replaced Ned Skeldon Stadium, located in suburban Maumee, as the Mud Hens' home.
 Ned Skeldon Stadium was described as "quaint" or "rustic" and the new park was intended to boost development downtown.
 A small commercial area has sprung up around the park, centered on St. Clair Street, on the park's southeast side.

 The street address is 406 Washington Street.
-The park is bounded by Washington Street (southwest, first base), North Huron Street (northwest, third base), Monroe Street/Henry Morse Way (northeast, left field) and Msgr.
-Jerome Schmidt Way/North St. Clair Street (southeast, right field).
+The park is bounded by Washington Street/Gene Cook Way (southwest, first base side), North Huron Street/Ned Skeldon Way (northwest, third base side), Monroe Street/Henry Morse Way (northeast, left field side) and North Saint Clair Street (southeast, right field side).

 The Fifth Third Field is part of a complex that includes the SeaGate Convention Centre and the Huntington Center (formerly known as the Lucas County Arena).
 The Lucas County Commissioners teamed with HNTB Architecture Inc., a national sports architecture firm located in Kansas City and local architects and landscape architects The Collaborative Inc, of Toledo to design the Mud Hens Stadium.

 Following nearly two years of planning, the Stadium, with assistance from the City of Toledo and Lucas County, embarked upon an entertainment district expansion creating the district known as Hensville.
 The $21 million expansion is expected to draw 150,000–200,000 more people to Toledo's downtown.
 The entertainment district stretches along North St. Clair Street from Washington to Monroe streets, adjacent to the ballpark.
 The area includes the expanded Swamp Shop, new retail shop Holy Toledo, several rooftop bars, Nine restaurant, Fleetwood's Tap Room, and Hensville Park.
 In addition to increased traffic for ballgames, the district will also hold events such as outdoor concerts, Monday movie nights, fireworks and other unique weekly events.